-Storage virtual machines (SVMs) are used for administrative delegation within ONTAP.
-They give the storage administrator the ability to isolate a particular user, group, or application to only having access to resources which they have been specifically granted.
-When Trident accesses the storage system via an SVM, it is prevented from doing many system level management tasks, providing additional isolation of capabilities for storage provisioning and management tasks.
+Storage Virtual Machines (SVMs) are used for administrative delegation within ONTAP.
+By creating different SVMs, the storage administrator can isolate a particular user, group, or application to only specific resources.
+When Trident accesses the storage system via an SVM, it is prevented from doing many system level management tasks, which provides additional isolation of capabilities for storage provisioning and management tasks.

-There are several different ways which SVMs can be leveraged with Trident.
-Each is explained below.
-It’s important to understand that having multiple Trident deployments, i.e. multiple Kubernetes clusters, does not change the below statements.
+Trident can leverage SVMs with several different methods, each is explained below.
+Multiple Trident deployments, i.e. multiple Kubernetes clusters, does not change the below methods.
 When an SVM is shared with multiple Trident instances they simply need distinct prefixes defined in the backend configuration files.

 SVM shared with non Trident-managed workloads